andifalk/oidc-workshop-spring-io-2019/lab3/README.md

 configure the resource server from [Lab 1](../lab1/README.md) with a custom static private/public key pair and create your own JWT tokens using the private key.

-This is quite helpful in testing environments, e.g. doing load/performmance testing and preventing from load testing the identity server.
+This is quite helpful in testing environments, e.g. doing load/performance testing and preventing from load testing the identity server as well.